Notice

 • Ceph Kernel Client

-If you are using the kernel client to map RBD block devices or mount CephFS, the general advice is to use a “stable” or “longterm maintenance” kernel series provided by either http://kernel.org or your Linux distribution on any client hosts.
+If you are using the kernel client to map RBD block devices or mount CephFS, the general advice is to use a “stable” or “long-term maintenance” kernel series provided by either https://kernel.org or your Linux distribution on any client hosts.

 For CephFS, see the section about Mounting CephFS using Kernel Driver for kernel version guidance.